splunk/public-o11y-docs/data-visualization/charts/export-and-share-charts.rst

 Export chart contents
 ==========================

 For line charts, area charts, column charts, and SLI charts, you can export the chart contents to a CSV file.
-The most recent 100 data points will be exported, along with the values of the dimensions associated with them.
+The file contains the most recent 100 data points and the values of the dimensions associated with them.

 * To export a chart from the Chart Builder view, open the :guilabel:`Data table` tab, then select :guilabel:`Export as CSV` download icon in the table headers row on the last column.
 * To export a chart from the dashboard view, select the chart actions menu (|more|) and select :guilabel:`Export chart as CSV`.